 Completion of at least 90 semester hours of study (three academic years) at an accredited college or university is required.
 Preference is given to applicants who have completed a bachelor's degree or are pursuing a combined degree in which they will earn a bachelor's degree during their first year in dentistry.

-- Completed AADSAS applications must be on file by October 1.
-Apply as early as possible, even before you take the DAT.
+Completed AADSAS applications and Dental Admission Test (DAT) scores must be on file by Oct.
+1. Apply as early as possible, even before you take the DAT.

-- If your AADSAS application is approved, you will be asked to complete a final application to the UI College of Dentistry and arrange a personal interview.
+If your AADSAS application advances, you will be asked to complete a supplemental application to the UI College of Dentistry and schedule a personal interview.

-- Admitted candidates will begin to be notified December 1.
+Admitted candidates will begin to be notified Dec.1.